 Barcelona Spain.
 2 1/2 hours drive

-Why not extent your trip and spend a night or two.
+Why not extend your trip and spend a night or two in this amazing city.

-Barcelona is one of the most exciting city in europe.
-The vibrant capital and mediterranean sunshine and beautiful beaches makes it one of Europe’s most exciting cities.
-High-quality food and tapas bars unique architecture and it 24-hour buzzing nightlife.
+Barcelona is one of the most exciting cities in Europe.
+The vibrant capital, mediterranean sunshine and beautiful beaches make it one of Europe’s most exciting cities.
+High-quality food and tapas bars, unique architecture and its 24-hour buzzing nightlife.
 The compact Ciutat Vella (Old City) has some of Europe’s best-preserved Gothic architecture, and Antoni Gaudi’s Art Nouveau buildings have now become icons of Barcelona.
-A population of over one and half million people.
-This beautiful city is full of what European cities are known for and is fantastic for just walking or cycling around and takin in the atmazpher with an extensive and reliable Metro system.
+A population of over one and half million people, this beautiful city is full of what European cities are known for and is fantastic for just walking or cycling around and taking in the atmosphere with an extensive and reliable Metro system.